kremalicious/blog/content/articles/2020-03-04-raspberry-pi-file-and-screen-sharing-macos-ios/index.md

 This guide assumes your Raspberry Pi is already setup and connected to your local network.
 All command line instructions can either be executed directly on the Raspberry Pi, or remotely via SSH which you can achieve by simply following the [official SSH guide](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).

-I'm using a Raspberry Pi 4, Model B, running [Raspbian Buster with desktop](https://www.raspberrypi.org/downloads/raspbian/), and macOS Catalina.
+I'm using a Raspberry Pi 4, Model B, running [RaspberryPi OS (Debian Bullseye) with desktop](https://www.raspberrypi.com/software/), and macOS Monterey.
 The Raspberry model shouldn't matter for the scope of this guide, and the instructions should also work some macOS versions down.

 Furthermore, this guide should also work on any Linux distribution like Ubuntu or Debian itself.
 The principals to make a Raspberry Pi show up in macOS are applicable to any Linux distribution capable of running a VNC server, Samba, and Avahi.